MagaliDrumare/Azure-Open-AI-Copilot-Microsoft/README.md

 - Microsoft Copilot for 365 démo : https://youtube.com/playlist?list=PLXtHYVsvn_b_t2dNsM86jUHpzlL0RlCF8&feature=shared
 - How Microsoft Copilot for Microsoft 365 works with external data : https://youtu.be/9FOQYQBPCeo?feature=shared

+### Microsoft Copilot for Dynamics 365
+Microsoft Copilot for Dynamics 365 is an AI-powered assistant designed to enhance productivity and efficiency across various business operations.
+It integrates seamlessly with Dynamics 365 applications to provide intelligent assistance in areas such as sales, customer service, supply chain management, finance, and marketing.
+Here are some key features:
+- **Sales and Customer Service**: Provides quick summaries of sales opportunities, leads, and account updates.
+It can draft contextual responses for customer queries in both chat and email.
+- **Supply Chain Management**: Helps streamline operations by offering insights and automating routine tasks.
+- **Finance**: Assists with tasks like reconciling bank statements and generating financial reports.
+- **Marketing**: Generates compelling product descriptions and marketing content, tailored to your brand's voice.
+Additionally, Copilot can be integrated with Outlook and Teams for better data management and communication.

 ### Microsoft Copilot Studio
 Microsoft Copilot Studio is a low-code tool designed to help you create and customize AI-powered conversational interfaces, known as copilots.
 These copilots leverage large language models (LLMs) and additional knowledge sources to provide intelligent, actionable, and connected assistance.
 With Copilot Studio, you can design custom copilots and use generative AI and LLMs to build conversational applications tailored to your needs.